-- a.
-Thrombosis
+- Thrombosis a.

-- b.
-Venous hyperemia
+- Venous hyperemia b.

-- c.
-Ischemia
+- Ischemia c.

 - d.
 Embolism

 - e.
 Arterial hyperemia

 266. One of the most dangerous points in myocardial infarction pathogenesis is enlargement of the zone of necrosis, dystrophy and ischemia.
 Increase in myocardial oxygen consumption plays important role in the development of indicated processes.
 Which substances contribute to this process?